DaveGut/tpLink_Hubitat/Docs/TapoInstallation.md

 	f.
 From the Add Tapo Devices to Hubitat page, select the devices to install from the drop-down list.
 Then select Next.
    	g.
 Exit the app (press done on the Tapo Device Installation page.
 	h.
-Go th the Hubitat Devices Page and insure all devices installed and working.
+Go to the Hubitat Devices Page and insure all devices installed and working.
  		Note:  The log page has logs of success and failures.
+   ## Tapo Device Children (Hub-connected or Multi-Plug)
+   	a.
+Open the Device's edit page,
+    	b.
+Select preference "install Children"

 ## Link to driver and app code.